gwastro/pycbc/docs/hwinj.rst

 We are going to use data to estimate the PSD so we must include ``--pad-data`` which is the number of seconds at the start and end of the h(t) time series to discard.
 The option ``--strain-high-pass`` applies a high-pass on the h(t) time series that will be used to calculate PSD.

 The method for PSD estimation is set with ``--psd-estimation``.
 The option ``--psd-segment-length`` is how many seconds to use for a PSD and the option ``--psd-segment-stride`` is how many seconds the code will increment before calculating the next PSD.
-The option ``--psd-low-frequency-cutoff`` is the frequency to begin genrating the PSD.
+The option ``--psd-low-frequency-cutoff`` is the frequency to begin generating the PSD.

-The option ``--waveform-low-frequency-cutoff`` is the frequency to begin genrating the waveform that will be saved to the file.
+The option ``--waveform-low-frequency-cutoff`` is the frequency to begin generating the waveform that will be saved to the file.

 Here is the example command ::